Connecting SketchUp Scenes to LayOut model viewports

-Here's a juicy little factoid that experienced SketchUp Pro users know: When you're working with multiple SketchUp model viewports in LayOut, it really helps to create corresponding scenes in your SketchUp model.
+Here's a factoid that experienced SketchUp Pro users know: When you're working with multiple SketchUp model viewports in LayOut, it really helps to create corresponding scenes in your SketchUp model.

 Follow these steps to associate a scene you've created in SketchUp with a model viewport in an existing LayOut file: